pankaj142/ArticleWebsite/README.md

 - HTML5
 - Bootstarp,

-# App hosted on- Heroku
+# App hosted on

+- Heroku

+# Image stored at Cloud

-# Images(User Avatars and blog images) are stored at Cloud storage- Cloudinary.com using multer
+- Images(User Avatars and blog images) are stored at Cloud storage- Cloudinary.com using multer
+- Previously images were stored locally on remote machine

 # See App